 Debt is no fun, whether you are paid biweekly or monthly.

 Your biweekly budget is basically you creating a plan to spend the money you are paid every two weeks.
 You’re in charge of deciding where your money goes, what you spend it on and it’s purpose.

-Having a budget that works helps you to ensure your income covers all your bills and expenses.
-As importantly, if not more, it will help you save for your future.
+Having a budget that works helps you to ensure you have enough money to pay bills and other expenses.
+As importantly, if not more, it will help you save more money towards your future money goals.

-Depending on how you are paid, you can decide between having a monthly budget or a biweekly budget.
+Depending on how your pay period, you can decide between having a traditional monthly budget or a biweekly budget.

-Some people advocate using the 50 20 30 budget rule.
+Some people advocate using the 50 20 30 budget rule and budgeting monthly.
 I’m not a fan as the idea of allocating 30% of your budget to fun when you have debt to pay off or retirement to plan seems irresponsible to me.